mkumar183/my-diaries/Managing Self Diary/How to Cultivate Habit of Being in the Present Moment.md

 Being in the present moment is a skill and it can be formed as a habit.
 Which means this is something which is not esoteric or mystic but something tangible you can learn and achieve with practice.

 Changes in basic Attitudes that will help:
-1. Accept the present as a Sumtotal of all your past actions
+### Accept the present
+as a Sumtotal of all your past actions
+### Have gratitude
-2. Have gratitude for what all is available to you
+for what all is available to you

-3. Focus on changing yourself than criticizing others or trying to wrestle with others
+### Focus on changing yourself
+than criticizing others or trying to wrestle with others

-4. Cultivate faith in God and get rid of worries of future
+### Cultivate faith in God (Or You as higher being)
+And get rid of worries of future

-Few Actions that can help you cultivate:
+### Practice Presence of Higher Self (God)

+## Actionables:
+#### Watch your breath
-- Meditate more and improve your self awareness
-	- Interiorize -> Concentrate on a concept of God -> Merge in that thought.
+And improve your self awareness.
+Interiorize -> Concentrate on a concept of God -> Merge in that thought.
 Let your consciousness become that concept.
+#### Thought Management
+- Contain your thoughts with space and time
 - Be aware of your thoughts and learn to manage these: Think or debate to solve something not uselessly dreaming.
 Write down your thoughts and see what you can change about yourself
 - Contain your consciousness and thoughts within confined circle of space and time
-- Make yourself busy in actions
+#### Plan for future, Set Goals but then immerse in actions
 - Be more breath and inner body conscious.
 Interiorize your attention frequently.

+#### Learn to spend time with yourself
-- Feel pleasure in solitude
+Feel pleasure in solitude

+#### Socialize with a purpose

+#### Instead of aimlessly thinking, take a topic and write about it
+### Don'ts
 - Avoid gossiping (unnecessary socializing), TV, social media.
-- Socialize with a purpose
-- Whenever you get worrisome thoughts, take your attention to kutastha and bring God in your consciousness.
-Know that all will be handled well.
-- Let go of control and be on a cruize
+- Avoid watching TV especially long series